DefinitelyNotDevan/BSE_Portfolio/index.md

 # Gesture Controlled Rover
 My project is the Gesture Controlled Rover that uses an accelerometer to determnine the movements of the rover.
-It works by communicating wirelessly the values from the accelerometer to the main aurdiono board and for my modification I choose to... .While I struggled to connect wires and (other struggles), I still completed my project and gained new knowledge regarding engineering.
+It works by communicating wirelessly the values from the accelerometer to the main aurdiono board and for my modification I choose to... .While I struggled to connect wires and pair bluetooth modules, I still completed my project and gained new knowledge regarding engineering.

 You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:
 ```HTML